TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-assistedupgrade-rca.md

 ### Changes from version 3.2

-- By default, the [Server Side Retry (SSR)](https://docs.microsoft.com/azure/cosmos-db/prevent-rate-limiting-errors) feature is enabled, so that requests from the client application will not return 16500 errors.
-Instead requests will resume until they complete or hit the 60 second timeout.
+- By default, the [Server Side Retry (SSR)](https://docs.microsoft.com/azure/cosmos-db/prevent-rate-limiting-errors) feature is enabled.
+This means requests from the client application will not return 16500 errors.
+Instead, requests will resume until they complete or hit the 60 second timeout.
 - Per request timeout is set to 60 seconds.
 - MongoDB collections created on the new wire protocol version will only have the `_id` property indexed by default.